 With an academic background in literature, music and economics Kirsten manages POESIS productions and dives deeply into research around new commissions.
 Kirsten has worked within the classical music scene since her first job at Credit Suisse CH in the Sponsorship department, happily supporting festivals, concert tours and up and coming artists.
-Back in Germany she went on working as a consultant with organisations such as the Kronberg Academy and Cologne Music College.
-Having crossed the channel for love Kirsten turned to writing, translating, editing and website design during family leave.
+In Germany she went on working as a consultant with organisations such as the Kronberg Academy and Cologne Music College.
+Kirsten turned to writing, translating, editing and website design during family leave.
 Her clients included Sotheby’s, Discovery Asia, Netflix and of course musicians & music festivals.
 Kirsten works with Barnes Music Festival and on various projects abroad as well as a project manager for Baroque ensemble Solomon’s Knot.
 POESIS is an exciting venture for someone who always likes to take the interdisciplinary road.

 Partners & Collaborators